Seer has transformed hospital-based testing into a comfortable, patient-centered experience at home.

 Simple pleasures — like being able to momentarily disconnect from medical equipment to take a shower — are now possible.
 Recording devices are lightweight and don’t need to be recharged.
 Scalp irritation is largely avoided with revolutionary hypoallergenic gel adhesive that can be washed out easily at the end of the study.

-1,070,712 hours* of clinical data analysed, forming the world’s largest library of epilepsy data
+2,017,008 hours* of clinical data analyzed, forming the world’s largest library of epilepsy data

-This data is used to train Seer Assist, our proven event-labelling algorithm that has been the key to delivering long-term monitoring at scale.
-Seer Assist has scanned hundreds of thousands of hours of clinical data, using input from human experts to learn and identify key events for diagnostic review.
+This data is used to train Seer’s event-labeling algorithm that has been the key to delivering long-term monitoring at scale.
+We have scanned hundreds of thousands of hours of clinical data, using input from human experts to learn and identify key events for diagnostic review.
 This technology saves neurophysiologists countless hours of data review time.

 The unpredictable nature of seizures is one of the biggest sources of stress for people living with epilepsy.
 We proved that seizure likelihood can be predicted and our research is being translated into a consumer app that gives people more control over their lives.